 Collaborative curriculum planning lies at the heart of what we do in the department.
-We are committed to the regular reviewing and development of schemes of work.
-We feel that is important to capture the interest of our pupils and to challenge ourselves, as staff, to providing a fresh and up to date curriculum.
+We are committed to a three-year plan of developing our schemes of work.
+In 2019/2020 we are working on KS4 schemes of work.
+These are focussed on embedding challenge, metacognition, memory techniques and literacy into our departmental curriculum